-Clapham Restaurants You Need To Try
+10 Clapham Restaurants You Need To Visit

 Situated in the heart of Clapham Old Town, Trinity’s core ethos is a dedication to seasonal ingredients, something which has earned it a Michelin star among other accolades.
 On the menu, you’ll find the likes of Artichoke Barigoule, Creamed Corn and Summer Truffle or Herdwick Lamb, Courgettes and Basil, Goats’ Curd and Nasturtium.
 All are plated to perfection and the setting is stylish and sleek.
-The summer months are set to see the Trinity branch further into the al fresco dining scene, with a terrace and more outdoor seating, ideal for watching the world pass by.

 Often missed by busy commuters piling into the neighbouring tube station, WC is a hidden Clapham restaurant with a prime location.
 Once a public toilet, WC has come to mean something different entirely – wine and charcuterie.
 Like many old tube toilets across the capital, this underground secret has evolved into a quirky space where you can enjoy delectable cheese platters and charcuterie, accompanied by fine wine.
 The size of the bar adds to the intimacy of the setting, and there are cosy snugs with their own curtains that make it a great option for date night.